-More than 271 types of arts covering painting, Persian miniature, illuminated miniature, ‘Zari work’, carpet weaving, wood inlaying (Khatam-Kari), ceramics, marquetry, word carving, fretwork and finally delicate silver and gold filigrees have found their place in this museum.
+More than 271 types of arts covering painting, Persian miniature, illuminated miniature, ‘Zari work’, carpet weaving, wood inlaying (Khatam-Kari), ceramics, marquetry, wood carving, fretwork, and finally delicate silver and gold filigrees have found their place in this museum.

 Inside the National Art Museum, until half a century ago, there was a large circular pool of marble between the columns, and water was gushing into the pool from the heart of these columns, which created a beautiful scene.

 All the art pieces belong to renowned Iranian artists and painters of the last two centuries.
-The cross shaped building has a magnificent blue dome solidified by stone pillars which is of its era.
+The cross-shaped building has a magnificent blue dome solidified by stone pillars that are of its era.